EEGKit/FPulse/README.md

 # Introduction

 FPulse is a program for patch-clamp recordings.
-This version FPulse 3.x  was build successfully for IgorPro 6.x.
+The experimental protocols can defined through its own scripting language.
+A number of example scripts are are available in [FPulse Example Scripts](https://git.ist.ac.at/jonasgroup/FPulse/-/tree/master/UserIgor/FPulse/SomeDemoScripts).
+FPulse uses MultiClamp amplifier(s), and CED1401 data acquistion systems, and is running in top of IgorPro from Wavemetrics.

 If not stated otherwise, all copyrights are with: